 Applicants attending an international school that follows a U.S.-based curriculum may self-report their academic history by completing the SSAR.

 If your U.S. school has evaluated your international high school coursework, please complete the Self-reported Student Academic Record (SSAR).
-Once completed, copy the 32-character code to the SSAR ID link listed under the Checklist section on your Application Status Check page.
-For more information about the SSAR, please see our FAQ and How-To-Videos.
+Once completed, link your Self-Reported Student Academic Record through your Application Status Check.
+Please allow one to two business days after linking for the checklist item to be satisfied.
+For more information about the SSAR, please see our FAQ.

 If your U.S. school has not yet evaluated your transcripts, please submit official or certified copies of all secondary school records and/or examination results.
 All credentials from non-U.S. institutions must be evaluated by a foreign-credential-evaluation agency to include a U.S. equivalent grade point average.
 We recommend a member of the National Association of Credential Evaluation Services.